hj022975/pxt-microbit-brightboard-ext/README.md

+!!! extended from 12 to 15 Pixels for test purposes !!!

 # Bright Board display

 [Bright Board](https://brightwearables.com/product/bright-board/) is an accessory PCB for micro:bit that is designed for use in wearable projects.
 It is a part of the [Bright Wearables](https://www.brightwearables.com) product line of micro:bit-powered LED bags and backpacks.
 The Bright Board contains twelve SK9822/APA102 addressable LEDs which display different colors, patterns, and animations when controlled by the micro:bit.